Generic Name: sufentanil (soo-FEN-ta-nil) (Injection route)

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies performed to date have not demonstrated pediatrics-specific problems that would limit the usefulness of sufentanil injection in children.
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of sufentanil injection in children.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of sufentanil injection in the elderly.
 However, elderly patients are more likely to have kidney, liver, heart, or lung problems, which may require caution and an adjustment in the dose for patients receiving sufentanil injection.